Education Studies

 In line with government regulations, trainee teachers must demonstrate competence against a set of fundamental mathematics and English skills by the end of their training.
 It is the responsibility of the trainee teacher to demonstrate these.

-At Christ Church we will offer tools for trainees to track their current competence and self-study activities to support trainees in updating any identified gaps in their knowledge.
+At CCCU we will offer tools for trainees to track their current competence and self-study activities to support trainees in updating any identified gaps in their knowledge.
 In order to begin to assist trainees in identifying any gaps, short English and mathematics activities will be embedded into our induction processes.

 When not attending lectures, seminars or other timetabled sessions, you will continue learning through self-study.
 Typically, this involves reading journal articles and books, undertaking research in the library, working on projects, and preparing for coursework assignments/examinations, workshops and seminars.